Best Homemade DIY Flaxseed Gel Recipe

 Flaxseed Gel will last a week or two in the refrigerator without a preservative or a few days if left out on the counter.

 Freeze your gel if you want to keep it longer, but do not have access to a preservative.
 If you'd like to add a preservative that can make it last approximately 6 months to a year.

 Warning: You'll know the Flaxseed Gel has gone bad by the smell.

 The only time a strainer is not sufficient is if you boil your gel for a VERY long time and it is too thick to separate.
 You don't need gel this thick for the Flaxseed Gel to work.
-I have 4b hair and I only boil it for up to 7 mins.
+The gel will also thicken as it cools.